k14s/design-docs/ytt/001-schemas/README.md

 Schema aims to provide the earliest possible and actionable feedback so that Configuration Consumers can successfully complete their task in the shortest possible duration.

 When one or more schema violation(s) occur after a Data Value overlay operation, `ytt` should:
-1. display the current state of the document (since this version of document appears nowhere);
+1. display the current state of the violating portion of the document; (it's quite possible, this data does not appear anywhere else)
 2. report the violation(s); and
 3. stop processing.